JanWartenberg/dictionary/readme.md

 ⚠️ **Work in Progress** ⚠️

 This project is in early development stages.
-While functional, it's actively evolving and may undergo significant changes.
-Feel free to explore and provide feedback, but please note that APIs and functionality may change without notice.
+It might be functional, but I guarantee nothing.

 ## Overview